'96 (film): Plot

-Ramachandran "Ram" Krishnamoorthy, a travel photographer, returns to his high school in Thanjavur, flooded with nostalgia.
-After being added to his high school's WhatsApp group, a reunion is organized, and Ram meets up with his friends Murali, Subhashini, and Sathish in Chennai.
-During their catch-up, Murali hesitantly mentions that Janaki "Jaanu" Devi Saravanan, Ram's childhood sweetheart, is attending the reunion, traveling from Singapore.
+Ramachandran "Ram" Krishnamoorthy, a professional travel photographer, visits his former high school in Thanjavur, where he is overcome by nostalgia.
+Shortly after, he is added to his class's WhatsApp group, leading to the organization of a school reunion in Chennai.
+Ram attends the gathering and reunites with his close friends, Murali, Subhashini, and Sathish.
+During the event, Murali informs Ram that Janaki "Jaanu" Devi Saravanan—Ram's childhood sweetheart who now resides in Singapore—is traveling to attend the reunion.